 Leaving aside reasons for obtaining residency and/or citizenship based on family ties with Belgium (e.g. marriage to a Belgian national, being born in Belgium or to Belgian parents), most residence applications concern persons who wish to establish business ties with the country.
 In these cases, applications for work permits and/or professional cards must be considered before it is possible to apply for a residence permit.
-In most cases, residence and citizenship can easily be extended to a spouse and children.
+In most cases, residence can easily be extended to a spouse and minor children.

 Non-EU citizens normally submit a long-stay visa application.
 All applications for residence permits are subject to case-by-case approval by the government.
 It is therefore of the utmost importance that an application is thoroughly prepared.

 In principle, for the first three years, residence permits are issued on an annually renewable basis.
 Subsequently, an indefinite permit can be obtained.

-The BRP Belgium Residence Program (BRP) is a fixed-fee service package offered by Henley & Partners to non-EU citizens who are interested in obtaining a residence permit quickly and with minimal effort.
 By drawing on an extensive network of advisors and high-level contacts, we can offer you assistance in all administrative and procedural matters regarding your residence permit application, personal and corporate taxation as well as business opportunities.
 We specialize in providing a tailor-made service package in which every aspect of your personal situation is taken into account.

 Depending on your individual circumstances, citizenship may be obtained after five years of legal residence in Belgium.
 This is your legal right, by means of declaration, if fulfilling certain criteria.
 After 10 years of legal residence, a resident acquires the same right to become a Belgian citizen with even less conditions to comply with.
 Family reunion procedures are relatively straightforward.